cmillar70/Engierring_4_Notebook/README.md

 ### Reflection

 The most difficult part was trying to make it only run the commands if it needed to because otherwise it would have an error.
+I had to import the square root function because python doesn't support it by default.
+I used the discriminant to calculate the number of real roots and then used the quadatic formula to solve those roots.

 ## Strings_and_Loops